Red Mosaic Guppy - Poecilia reticulata

 Image Disclaimer:

 All images are a visual representation of the fish you will receive, made to be as accurate as possible.
-Natural variation in size, red intensity, mosaic pattern, body colour, tail shape, fin length and markings can occur between individual fish.
+Natural variation in size, red colour, mosaic patterning, tail shape, fin length and markings can occur between individual fish.

 Couldn't load pickup availability